noorisotoudeh/my_codes/README.md

 # 3- milti omics
 here I will show how to use combined scRNA-seq and single cell chromatin accessibility (scATAC-seq) data to create gene regulatory networks using scenic+ package.
 The final outputs can be displayed in cytoscape (desktop/web version).
 # 4- shiny app
 this is a development of ShinyCell package and it includes the code to prepare required server and interface files.
+Also Docker file to push into the could based platform included in.